Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

 This in an advanced example of Syncano Custom Sockets, showing an integration with Mailgun (https://mailgun.com/).

-We will use Mailgun sandbox environment, that allows sending up to 300 mails per day - it should be more than enough for testing.
+We will use Mailgun's sandbox environment, which allows sending up to 300 emails per day - it should be more than enough for testing.

-We will implement two endpoint inside Custom Socket - one for sending emails, and second one to obtain some basic statistics.
+We will implement two endpoints inside the Custom Socket - one for sending emails, and a second one to obtain some basic statistics.

 ## Repository link

-Whole example can be found under: [Syncano/custom-socket-advanced-example](https://github.com/Syncano/custom-socket-advanced-example).
+The whole example can be found under: [Syncano/custom-socket-advanced-example](https://github.com/Syncano/custom-socket-advanced-example).
-It can be installed to your Syncano instance using the `install from url` functionality in CLI.
+It can be installed to your Syncano instance using the `install from url` functionality in the CLI.
 The url is:

 https://github.com/Syncano/custom-socket-advanced-example/blob/master/socket.yml